 Covered Bridges are scattered throughout New England – the bridges were built with a cover to protect the timbers from rain and snow.

 In 1959 the Maine legislature enacted a law to preserve Maine’s remaining wooden covered bridges.
-That law provided that state funding to save and renovate Maine covered bridges and ten of Maine’s remaining covered bridges were renovated and repaired.
+That law provided state funding to save and renovate Maine Covered Bridges and ten of Maine’s remaining covered bridges were renovated and repaired.
 There are no remaining records of the men who built Maine’s Covered Bridges – many were put together by local builders, loggers, and farmers.
-Today, Maine’s Covered Bridge serve as functional reminders of the states past and are a popular subject of photographs and paintings.
+Today, Maine’s Covered Bridges serve as functional reminders of the state’s past and are a popular subject of Maine photographs and paintings.

 Shell Museum Covered Bridge – Boothbay, ME